fetch-kit/ffetch/docs/advanced.md

 - Each pending request object contains:
   - `promise` - The Promise<Response> for the request
   - `request` - The Request object with URL, headers, method, etc.
-  - `signal` - The AbortSignal being used (read-only)
+  - `controller` - The AbortController for the request (use `.abort()` to cancel)
   - Requests are automatically added when they start and removed when they complete (success or failure)
   - Each client instance maintains its own separate `pendingRequests` array
+  - You can abort all requests at once using `client.abortAll()`

 ## Retry Strategies and Backoff